 Dorset culture disappeared from the island, however, by about 1200 years ago, and from northern Labrador sometime between 1000 and 500 years ago.
 Indeed, the Dorset people vanished entirely from Greenland and the Canadian Arctic, the majority (at least those outside of the island of Newfoundland) perhaps displaced by the Thule, the ancestors of today's Inuit.
 It is possible that some of the Dorset people in the Arctic merged with the Thule, but there is little evidence that this happened.
 Dorset extinction in Newfoundland was probably due to other factors--likely a repeated failure in either the caribou or the harp seal hunt.

 One of the characteristics of late Dorset culture is an abundance of carved objects--many of them astounding in their realism and power.
 In the Arctic, Dorset artists, using ivory, bone and wood, carved bears, fish, birds, human faces, all in a remarkable style not previously seen in the region.
-In Labrador, the preferred medium was soapstone, and today the Newfoundland Museum houses a remarkable collection including human figures, polar bears, birds, a human skull, and many other representations of the natural and the supernatural world.
+In Labrador, the preferred medium was soapstone, and today The Rooms Provincial Museum Division houses a remarkable collection including human figures, polar bears, birds, a human skull, and many other representations of the natural and the supernatural world.
 Some archaeologists believe that this artistic profusion represents a reaction to the threat of Thule encroachment--a way of establishing boundaries between the two peoples, perhaps, or possibly an indication of a people turning to the spirit world for remedies for the problems of this world.